CampusGhanta

 SAIF ALI KHAN as LANGDA TYAGI (OMKARA)

 The limper.
 The liar.
 The traitor.
-Langda Tyagi was a character so meticulously etched that every little detail, from the drag of the gun to the tobacco-stained teeth contributed a little more to bring out the rigid persona of Langda Tyagi.
+Langda Tyagi was a character so meticulously etched that every little detail, from the drag of the gun to the tobacco-stained teeth contributed a little more to bringing out the rigid persona of Langda Tyagi.

 It was a departure of sorts for Saif Ali Khan, but his performance as Langda Tyagi easily remains one of Hindi cinema’s top 10 performances ever!